Jade-Quinn/recipely/README.md

 **Why are we so special?**

 Recipely is designed with anyone who lives a fast paced life in mind.
-The site promotes fuss-free, flavour-packed meals by allowing users to search or share recipes in categories suxh as One Pot, Under 30 minutes or Minimal Ingredients.
+The site promotes fuss-free, flavour-packed meals by allowing users to search or share recipes.

 **What are the tech and design considerations?**

-Users are likely to view recipes while cooking or in the grocery store which suggests it will be accessed primary on mobile, with this in mind, there should be a mobile first approach to design and functionality.
+Users are likely view recipes while cooking or in the grocery store which suggests it will be accessed primary on mobile, with this in mind, there should be a mobile first approach to design and functionality.
 The target user is short on time so navigation should be intuitive and layout should quickly and clearly communicate recipie steps and ingredients.
 This product is for general consumers.
 As this is a B2C product, it should focus heavily on branding and emotive product images.

 **Project roadmap**